kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 > All controllers that refer only to k8s resources won't do anything if there is no change on k8s resources state.
 In other words, all controllers may do something only when someone performs a k8s resource operation.

-At (1), .spec.operations is performed and preparing controllers may perform some operations to move the current cluster state closer to the desired state.
+At (1), .spec.operations is performed and PreSimulationControllers may perform some operations to move the current cluster state closer to the desired state.

-And **the simulated controllers need to stop working while the preparing controllers work.** (Actually, the simulated controller has been stopped since (1))
+And **the SimulationControllers need to stop working while the PreSimulationControllers work.** (Actually, the SimulationController has been stopped since (1))
-In .status.Result.Timeline, Preparing controllers actions are treated as if they were instantaneous.
+In .status.Result.Timeline, PreSimulationControllers actions are treated as if they were instantaneous.

 So, why..?
 This is because we need to ensure that the simulation results do not vary significantly from run to run.